MohamedKaid/MohamedKaid/README.md

   - 🚀 &nbsp; Solving problems that matter, even the tricky ones
   - 🎓 &nbsp; Comp Sci Student graduating in Dec.
 2022
   - 📝 &nbsp; Diving deeper 🤿 into Kubernates and Docker ☸ (See what I did there?)
-  - ✍️ &nbsp; 3D Printing 🗜 Arduino & RasbperryPI 💻 Travelling ✈️
+  - ✍️ &nbsp; Basketball 🏀 Arduino & RasbperryPI 💻 Travelling ✈️
 </div>
 </div>